PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 >>> Usd.ModelAPI(stage.GetPrimAtPath("/root/invalid_group_ancestor/group")).IsKind("group")
 False
 ```
 The validating form of `IsKind` rejects invalid `group` and `component`  specifications while `GetKind` just returns the authored metadata.
 Local inspection of the prim's metadata will not reveal the cause of this discrepency.

-What makes this especially worth addressing now is the new pattern based collection [proposal](https://github.com/PixarAnimationStudios/USD-proposals/pull/4) aims to leverage model hierarchy in its predicates.
-Model hierarchy will now affect (and potentially accelerate) collection membership computation. **Tagging a prim as an `assembly` or a `component` and failing to maintain proper `group` tagging could change the results of material bindings or light linking.**
+### Maintenance of Model Hierarchy
 Proper maintenance of model hierarchy involves performing hygene up and down the hierarchy.
-For users to rely on model hierarchy in their predicates, model hierarchy maintenance can't be deferred to a validation script or ignored.

 Let's view an invalid version of model hierarchy on the above example.
 ```
 def Scope "TriStateArea" (kind = "group") {
     def Xform "NewYorkCity" (kind = "assembly") {